Dissolution of the Ottoman Empire: Treaty of Sèvres

 The Arab forces were promised a state that included much of the Arabian Peninsula and the Fertile Crescent; however, the secret Sykes-Picot Agreement between Britain and France provided for the territorial division of much of that region between the two imperial powers.

 The Allies dictated the terms of the partitioning of the Ottoman Empire with the Treaty of Sèvres.
 The Turkish nationalist Ottoman Parliament rejected these terms, as they did not conform to the Parliament's own conditions for partition, the Misak-ı Millî (National Pact) published in early 1920.
 No Ottoman assent was possible while Parliament remained intransigent.

 Following the Conference of London on 4 March 1920, the Allies decided to actively suppress Turkish nationalist opposition to the Treaty.
 On 14 March 1920, Allied troops moved to occupy key buildings and arrest nationalists in Constantinople.
 Parliament met a final time on 18 March 1920 before being dissolved by Sultan Mehmed VI on 11 April 1920.
 Many parliamentarians relocated to Ankara and formed a new government.

 The Allies were freed to deal with the Sultan directly.
 Mehmed VI signed the Treaty on 10 August 1920.
 The Imperial Government in Constantinople attempted and failed to convene the Senate to ratify the treaty; its legitimacy was fatally undermined by the Turkish nationalists' refusal to cooperate.
 The resulting Turkish War of Independence and the subsequent nationalist victory permanently prevented the Treaty from being ratified.

 The Turkish War of Independence ended with the Turkish nationalists in control of much of Anatolia.
 On 1 November 1922 the Turkish provisional government formally declared the Ottoman Sultanate and, with it, the Ottoman Empire to be abolished.
 Mehmed VI departed Constantinople and into exile on 17 November 1922.
 The Allies and Turks met in Lausanne, Switzerland to discuss a replacement for the unratified Treaty of Sèvres.

 End of the Ottoman Empire

 The resulting Treaty of Lausanne secured international recognition for the new Turkish state and its borders.
 The Treaty was signed on 24 July 1923 and ratified in Turkey on 23 August 1923.
 The Republic of Turkey was formally declared on 29 October 1923.

-The following year on 23 April 1924, the republic declared 150 personae non gratae of Turkey, including the former Sultan, to be personae non-gratae.
+The following year on 23 April 1924, the republic declared 150 personae non gratae of Turkey, including the former Sultan.
 Most of these restrictions were lifted on 28 June 1938.